 The program is founded on a solid approach to education in mathematics, mechanics, electronics, computer sciences, chemistry and materials science as well as modeling and simulation.
 Base-knowledge education in medicine not only supplements the engineering and scientific areas, students become familiar with the specialized terminology, becoming qualified to specialize in various fields.
 You can also complete a final undergraduate thesis in medical technology, fulfill the admissions requirements for a variety of graduate degree programs, or pursue a number of exciting professions.

-If you decide to pursue an advanced degree, the doors are open to challenge yourself and study surgical robotics, diagnostic imaging, prosthetics or developing artificial organs, ... the choice is yours!
+If you decide to pursue an advanced degree, the doors are open to challenge yourself and study surgical robotics, diagnostic imaging, prosthetics or developing artificial organs, and much more ... the choice is yours!

 Bachelor of Science (BSc)

 Register to Enroll Register to enroll startingPre-Register Online

 Why this degree is particularly attractive

 When it comes to Medical Engineering, the JKU has the corresponding expertise and educational background from both worlds under one roof.
 Researchers and faculty members from both the Linz Institute of Technology and the Faculty of Medicine work together.
 This is unique in Austria and provides: